Scenario Template

 Search intent

 Example wording: A product analyst JD may emphasize SQL, funnel analysis, cohort retention, experimentation, dashboarding, and product decision support.
+A reporting analyst JD may emphasize Excel, Power BI, recurring KPI reports, and stakeholder updates.

-2. Attach SQL and BI tools to real outputs
+4. Attach SQL and BI tools to real outputs

 SQL, Tableau, Power BI, Looker, Excel, Python, and dbt are stronger when tied to reports, dashboards, data models, pipelines, or analysis that someone used.